 9:00AM: Fridays are typically MY day to take care of myself.
 I don’t schedule clients and practice what I preach.
 Today I had an appointment with my chiropractor.
 Not only did I get adjusted (thank goodness, since I recently fell down the stairs) but I also got an Applied Kinesiology session to make sure that my body is functioning at its optimal level with the nutritional supplements that I’m on.

-Fridays are my day for self-care and for ME to be Wholefully Aware.
+Fridays are my day for self-care.
 Owning my own business as a Holistic Health Coach allows me to make my own schedule.
 Since I inspire busy people to nourish themselves through food, relationships, career, physical activity and spirituality, I feel that it is important to practice what I believe in.

 3:30PM: Chauffeur hat on – time to pick up the kids from school and a friend for a play date.
 I was able to sneak in some practice time on the piano while they made an obstacle course behind me.